 Finally, what’s next for Planeterra?
 Are there any upcoming projects that you feel particularly excited about?

 We’re busy trying to bring new social enterprises to market that benefit marginalized women, disadvantaged youth and rural communities, particularly indigenous communities.
-We’re always on the look out for new projects and certainly encourage people with ideas and opportunities to reach out to us.
+We’re always on the lookout for new projects and certainly encourage people with ideas and opportunities to reach out to us.

 We’ve also been working with G Adventures and other partners to develop and publish some new responsible tourism guidelines.
-Last year we worked in collaboration with George Washington University to publish good practice guidelines for working with indigenous communities – available as pdf here.
+Last year we worked in collaboration with George Washington University to publish good practise guidelines for working with indigenous communities – available as pdf here.

 We hope other companies and organizations will take up these guidelines and integrate them into their day-to-day business practices.